15 Best Counting Activities For Preschoolers To Learn And Have Fun

 5. FUN SIZES

-fun sizes
+two preschoolers playing fun sizes

 This is a fun game activity; however, the key is to include your child in counting the objects.
 This way, they will understand that numbers have meaning and are not just random objects.
 Your child will learn various sizes of items and how to count them.
 When serving this game, you must use different sizes of things to show your child the difference in size.